Where to Stay in Miyazaki City with Kids: A Family Guide to Urban Bases (2026)

 Where to Stay in Yakushima with Kids: A Family Guide to the Ancient Forest Island (2026)

-Yakushima is a UNESCO World Heritage subtropical island 60 km off the southern tip of Kyushu, famous for cedar trees thousands of years old and rainforest-dense interior.
-With kids, an overnight stay is necessary — the famous Jomon Sugi trek is 10 hours round trip (only doable by older kids 10+), but plenty of shorter … Read more
+Yakushima is a UNESCO World Heritage island 60 km off the southern tip of Kyushu, ringed by beaches and capped by a rainforest-dense interior.
+Its cedar trees are thousands of years old, and with kids an overnight stay is essential to see them at a child’s pace.
+The famous Jomon Sugi trek runs 10 hours round … Read more

 Where to Stay in Takachiho with Kids: A Family Guide to the Mountain Mythology Town (2026)